SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 But I want to look a bit more at how this *works*... what's *actually* happening inside of RabbitMQ.
 Stop the worker... and then lets go delete a few images: one, two, three.
-This should have caused *three* new messages to be sent to RabbitMQ.
+This should have caused *three* new messages to be sent to Rabbit.

 When we were using the Doctrine transport, we could query a database table to see these.
-Can we do something similar with RabbitMQ.
-Yea...you can!
+Can we do something similar with RabbitMQ?
+Yea... we can!
 RabbitMQ comes with a *lovely* tool called the RabbitMQ Manager.
 Click to jump into it.

 Aw yea, we've got data!
-And if we can learn what some of these terms mean... we can even make this data make sense!
+And if we learn what some of these terms mean... this data will even start to make sense!

 ## Exchanges